--z language the name of an alternate language for displaying installjava prompts and messages.
+is the name of an alternate language for displaying installjava prompts and messages.
 Without the -z flag, installjava uses the server's default language.
-You can add languages to an Adaptive Server during installation or afterward, using the langinstall utility or the sp_addlanguage stored procedure. -t timeout specifies the number of seconds before a SQL command times out.
+You can add languages to an Adaptive Server during installation or afterward, using the langinstall utility or the sp\addlanguage stored procedure.

+-t timeout

+specifies the number of seconds before a SQL command times out.
 If you do not specify a timeout, the command runs indefinitely.
 This affects commands issued from within installjava, not the connection time.
+The default timeout for logging into installjava is 60 seconds.

+prints the version number and copyright message for installjava and then exits.

+Example 1 Installs addr.jar and its classes, but does not retain the association between the JAR and classes:

+'''

+installjava -f '/home/usera/jars/addr.jar' -new

+'''

+'''

+instjava -f '\home\usera\jars\addr.jar' -new

+'''

-The default timeout for logging into installjava is 60 seconds. -v prints the version number and copyright message for installjava and then exits.
-Examples Example 1 Installs addr.jar and its classes, but does not retain the association between the JAR and classes: installjava -f '/home/usera/jars/addr.jar' -new In Windows: instjava -f '\home\usera\jars\addr.jar' -new Example 2 Reinstalls addr.jar and associates its classes with the employees JAR name: installjava -f ' /home/usera/jars/addr.jar' -update -j employees In Windows: instjava -f '\ho me\usera\jars\addr.jar' -update -j employees Usage • You must set the SYBASE environment variable to the location of the current version of Adaptive Server before you can use installjava. • Refer to Java in Adaptive Server Enterprise for more information about how this utility is used when Java is enabled in the database. • Any user can reference installed classes. • The parameter flags -f, -j, -S, -U, -P, -D, and -I can be written with or without a space between the flag letter and the following parameter.
-Adding new JARs • If you use new with the -jar option and a JAR of that name already exists in the database, an exception is raised.
+Example 2 Reinstalls addr.jar and associates its classes with the employees JAR name:

+installjava -f '/home/usera/jars/addr.jar' -update -j employees instjava -f '\home\usera\jars\addr.jar' -update -j employees

+- You must set the SYBASE environment variable to the location of the current version of Adaptive Server before you can use installjava. - Any user can reference installed classes. - The parameter flags -f, -j, -S, -U, -P, -D, and -I can be written with or without a space between the flag letter and the following parameter.

+Adding new JARs

-• If any classes of the same name as those in the source JAR already exist in the database, an exception is raised.
+- If you use new with the -jar option and a JAR of that name already exists in the database, an exception is raised. - If any classes of the same name as those in the source JAR already exist in the database, an exception is raised.